A great tradition endures

 Available at newsstands each Saturday, the Banner and Bulletin documented the growth of Barberton and is credited with promoting the nickname The Magic City.
 The Banner and Bulletin, however, was rather short lived, lasting only one year.

 Citizens were not long without a newspaper though, as resident and former teacher John R. Davis founded the Barberton News in 1892 and published early issues out of the basement of the National Hotel (once located at the corner of present day Wooster Road North and West Lake Avenue).
-The newspaper came an end in the fall of 1929 after Davis’ death.
+The newspaper came to an end in the fall of 1929 after Davis’ death.
 Though Davis’ son George managed the paper, The Barberton News published its last issue within months of Davis’ passing.